-Sweden Integrate WSIS with the Post-2015 development agenda.
+Sweden Fully align WSIS Action Lines with the Post-2015 development agenda.

-UNESCO:
+Cuba: Integration of the WSIS+10, and the Post-2015 processes and creating a mechanism to fully align the objective of the Consider the possible impact ot the WSIS Action Lines with in the Post-2015 Development Agenda.

+UNESCO: Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, ensuring equal respect for and enforcement of human rights online and offline.

 Cuba: Protection and reinforcement of human rights, particularly rights to development, to education, to privacy, to participate in cultural life, freedom of expression and freedom of association, in a rapidly changing context.
 Ensuring that the same rights that people have offline must also be protected online, in particular including freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights,.